sponzillo/markbots/ask-and-sendinblue.md

 <img width="800" src="https://user-images.githubusercontent.com/32564846/230488362-fee01c5f-d499-4f24-a64d-299a491a72fd.png">

-Hope you enjoy this simple chatbot :)
+Hope you enjoy this simple chatbot 🤖

-If you need any help please feel free to contact me at _andrea_ _at_ _tiledesk.com_!
+If you need any help please feel free to contact me at _andrea_ _at_ _tiledesk.com_ 🤓